teito-dev/bcktousb/readme.md

 - To edit the list of files to backup open file under .config/bcktousb by name of tracklist , which stores the list of all files and folders that need to be stored inside the backup

 Todo:
+- [ ] Write an install script to
+      make it easier to setup
 - [ ] Make it easier to use
 - [ ] Allow an option to encrypt backups
 - [ ] Allow an option to directly send the backup